jahzielv/hemingway/README.md

 # Hemingway

-A small terminal RSS reader.
+An economical RSS reader for your terminal.
 I needed an RSS feed reader and I'm learning Rust, so I decided to build one myself.
 Hemingway aims to be minimal and easy to use.

 ## Misc.